Isar Aerospace

 Isar Aerospace is a German aerospace company based in Ottobrunn near Munich.
-The company was founded in 2018.
-The company is named after a river that flows through Munich.
+It was founded in 2018, named after the river that flows through Munich.

-Development

-The company is developing Spectrum, a two-stage, liquid-fueled rocket designed to launch 1,000 kilograms to low Earth orbit.
+The company developed Spectrum, a two-stage, liquid-fueled rocket designed to launch up to 1,000 kilograms to low Earth orbit.
 Isar Aerospace intends to manufacture 80% of the rocket themselves, using primarily technology from the tech firms in the area surrounding Munich.

-A launch license was issued by the Norwegian Civil Aviation Authority (NCAA) on 17 March 2025.
-The launch occurred on 30 March 2025 but fell back to earth after losing control.
+On 5 September 2026, the company's second launch of Spectrum reached orbit and successfully deployed its payloads, making it the first successful orbital flight from Northern Europe, making Andøya Spaceport the second active spaceport in Europe after Plesetsk Cosmodrome and third European spaceport in history after Kapustin Yar launch facility and Plesetsk Cosmodrome.

 Funding

 In 2018 Isar Aerospace received first angel investment from early SpaceX leader Bulent Altan and others.
 In April 2020 Isar Aerospace closed US$17M in Series A funding led by Earlybird and Airbus Ventures to build its space platform.
 In December 2020, the company got an additional €75 million ($91 million) in funding led by Lakestar and with participation of HV Capital and Ann-Kristin and Paul Achleitner as well as existing investors.

 In July 2021, Porsche SE acquired a small stake in Isar Aerospace.
 The financial terms of the deal are not disclosed, but it is known that in the new round of financing, the startup raised about $75 million.
 Porsche explained of its investment that Isar Aerospace had great potential to become a leading European manufacturer of launch vehicles.

 In March 2023, the startup raised a $165 million Series C from 7-Industries Holding, Bayern Kapital, Lombard Odier and existing investors.
 An additional $70 million was raised in 2024 from the NATO Innovation Fund and others as an extension of an earlier Series C round.
 The total funding is now greater than 400 million euros.